The Master of Arts in Counseling Program at Rosemont College prepares you with the

 the MA in Counseling are offered at our beautiful Rosemont College Campus in Bryn

-is also offered at our partnering institution, Cedar Crest College in Allentown, PA.
+offered at our partnering institution, Cedar Crest College in Allentown, PA.

 Licensure in Professional Counseling (LPC)